In its simplest form, money laundering is the process criminals use to disguise the origin of financial proceeds which are obtained illegally.

 The money laundering process can be broken down into three steps, which are as follows:

-1. Placement – this is when a criminal’s money initially begins to circulate in cash form.
+This is when a criminal’s money initially begins to circulate in cash form.
 The money moves away from its original source, so that it can be disguised.
-There are several different methods used in the placement stage, including the purchase of valuable assets, large currency exchanges or even bank complicity.
+There are several different methods used in the placement stage, including the purchase of valuable assets, large current exchanges or even bank complicity.
 Bank complicity refers to the role of a financial institution which is controlled or exploited by criminals.

 Common Money Laundering Examples